tq-systems/meta-tq/meta-tq/doc/README.TQMa64xxL.md

 | DIP     |  1  |  2  |  3  |  4  |    |  1  |  2  |  3  |  4  |
 | ON      |  x  |  x  |     |     |    |     |     |     |     |
 | OFF     |     |     |  x  |  x  |    |     |  x  |     |     |

-Note: This configuration uses the MMCSD mode with port 0 to boot a full filesystem image from the eMMC user partition, which is not officially supported by TI for the AM64x.
-Refer to the SoC documentation provided by TI for information on the use of the eMMC boot partitions.

 #### SPI-NOR